 Has my Yahoo Mail account been hacked?

 Yahoo has contacted the owners of all potentially affected accounts.
-If you have not heard from them, chances are your account is safe.
+If you have not heard from Yahoo, chances are your account is safe.

 However, do periodically check the behavior of your Yahoo Mail account.
 If you are: